 This will mean that we need to plan for more distributed systems of provision and markets, especially in rural areas and in the relationships between rural areas and urban areas.
 Distributed systems mean not just decentralising facilities or decision-making.
 It means really re-localising activities so that you obtain synergies and ecological efficiencies between the exchange and transformation of energy, materials, food and water resources.
 This is a more networked and place-based approach to developing re-localised economies which are linked together, and with their larger more agglomerated urban neighbours, through efficient communication and transport connections.
 This incorporates and should stimulate micro-renewables, telemedicine, and community and cooperative activities in rural areas.

-This article represents a presentation given to the Woodland Trust at its meeting ‘Putting down new roots: woods, trees and the post-CAP landscape’ in Cardiff Bay, 27 February 2018.
+This blog represents a presentation given to the Woodland Trust at its meeting ‘Putting down new roots: woods, trees and the post-CAP landscape’, in Cardiff Bay, 27th February, 2018.

 This research has recently been written up in my latest book: ‘Agri-food and rural development: sustainable place making’ Bloomsbury: London.